ingdicath/ingdicath/README.md

 # Hello world 👋

-My name is Diana and I'm software engineer in progress.
+My name is Diana and I'm software engineer.

-I'm from Colombia living in the Netherlands.
+- 🌎 I'm from Colombia living in the Netherlands.
-- 🌱 I’m currently learning software engineering at [CODAM](https://www.codam.nl/en/).
+- 🌱 I studied software engineering at [CODAM](https://www.codam.nl/en/), part of the [42 The Network schools](https://www.42network.org/)
 - 🏃 I love sports, specially running.
-I've already run 8 marathons, looking for [World Marathon Majors](https://www.worldmarathonmajors.com/about/overview/).
+I've already run 10 marathons, looking for [World Marathon Majors](https://www.worldmarathonmajors.com/about/overview/).
 - ⚡ I have a bachelor's degree in Industrial Engineering.

 - "Life isn't about waiting for the storm to pass.
 It's about learning how to dance in the rain".
 V. Greene